 The Trustees believe that extensive public discussion and analysis of the long-range financing problems of the Social Security program are essential in developing broad support for changes to restore the long-range balance of the program.

-The assets of the larger trust fund (OASI), from which retirement benefits are paid, were nearly depleted in 1982.
+The reserves of the larger trust fund (OASI), from which retirement benefits are paid, were nearly depleted in 1982.
 No beneficiary was shortchanged because the Congress enacted temporary emergency legislation that permitted borrowing from other Federal trust funds and then later enacted legislation to strengthen OASI Trust Fund financing.
 The borrowed amounts were repaid with interest within 4 years.